 Mini-courses are short, self-directed online courses focusing on some of the tools, skills, and ideas that are foundational to the Centre for Christian Studies’ education model.
 These non-credit courses can be taken as a prerequisite for other courses, as a refresher for CCS students, or as a “taste” of what CCS offers for the general public.

 - The CCS Action-Reflection Spiral – Learn to use this tool for understanding and transformation.

 - Giving and Receiving Feedback – Tips for offering encouragement and challenge without alienating people, and accepting comments without being defensive.

-- The Alumni Reading Circle – A special online community for our alumni, with access to all the readings assigned to current students and a forum for discussion and sharing of resources.
+- The Alumni Reading Circle – A special online community for our alumni and diaconal mentors, with access to all the readings assigned to current students and a forum for discussion and sharing of resources.

 How much does a course or learning circle cost?
 Check out the Tuition page.

 |Learning on Purpose||no prerequisite|

 |Diaconal/Vocational Praxis||Learning on Purpose, or

 |Up to 4 Theme Learning Circles*||Learning on Purpose, or

 Mini-courses*: “Spiral” + “Feedback” + “Thinking About…” (eg. “Thinking About Social Justice” prior to a Social Justice circle)

 * students must have Learning on Purpose to lead student-led sessions in learning circles